alavifazel/Articles/7_Existence_and_uniquness_of_first_order_ODEs/7_Existence_and_uniquness_of_first_order_ODEs.md

 ---
 author: Iman A. Fazel
 ---
-# Existence and uniqueness of differential equation solutions
+# Existence and uniqueness of first-order DE solutions
 Assume we have the following ordinary differential equation (ODE):

 $$